Join Closed Beta

 What you can do:

-Typical workflow: Select your loaded model → Pick "Medium" tier → Watch as TokForge tests different thread counts, KV cache types, and batch sizes → Get the optimal config in 15-45 minutes
+Typical workflow: Select your loaded model → Pick "Medium" tier → Watch as TokForge tests different thread counts, KV cache types, batch sizes, and spec decode configurations → Get the optimal config in less than 15 minutes

 Tab 2: Report (Results & History)